diasjorge/filet/Readme.md

 It tries to make a guess based on your environment and integrates with Rails 3 and Rails 2.
 We recommend that you place your tests inside the test/integration folder.

-## Gotchas

-If you're not using ActiveSupport then the setup and teardown methods muts call super for the nesting to work.

 ## Acknowledgements

 We'd like to thank our employer XING AG for letting us work on this project as part of our innovation time and releasing it as open source.